 Completed forms should be sent to:

 1430 N Street, Suite 6308

 Sacramento, CA 95814

-List of district reorganizations, name changes, and new or retired districts.
+This Web page contains a list of district reorganizations, name changes, and new or retired districts.

 Resources for Obtaining Information About Schools and Districts